MatthieuNICOLAS/IJD-seminar-2015-03-03/slides.md

 ## Continuous Integration { data-transition="none" }

-- Execute tests automatically when
+- Execute tests automatically when commits are pushed
-	- someone push to *master*
-	- a pull-request is created
-- Notify us when the build state change
+- Notify us as soon as a build failed
 <!--
 <div class="notes">
 - Easily configurable: